| Title: | Modeling, Standardization and Testing for Provider Profiling |

 This function creates a caterpillar plot to visualize the standardized measures (indirect or direct).

-must be a dataframe output from package pprof
+The input CI must be a dataframe output from package pprof's confint function.

 for logistic FE models with indirect or direct ratios, it will be set to 1;